 Here at Philkotse.com, we value your interest in the automotive industry.
 You can visit our website to find out more.

 The Toyota Hilux is a pickup with a globally known nameplate for being one of the reliable workhorse vehicles.
-It was 1968 when the Toyota Hilux started building a reputation for being rugged and dependable, and it continues until today.
-2018 marks the 15th anniversary of the Toyota Hilux.
+It was 1968 when automotive giant Toyota's pickup truck started building a reputation for being rugged and dependable, and it continues until today with the facelifted model launched in 2020.
 This popular pickup continues to evolve and slowly move upmarket after gaining luxuries.
-The most significant revolutionary jump of the Hilux happened in 2004 when the seventh-generation Hilux was introduced.
+The most significant revolutionary jump of the Hilux happened in 2004 when the seventh-generation of the model was introduced.
 It was the first 21st-century iteration of Toyota's pickup.
 It is also the first generation to ride on Toyota’s new Innovative Multi-purpose Vehicle architecture.
 It provided improved safety, better ride comfort, modern D-4D diesel engines, more interior space, and a more modern aerodynamic body.
 The current 8th generation offers a more refined and stylish design than its predecessor, but the tradition of being a tough pickup continues.
 It gets a much-awaited refresh in 2020 inline.
 Aside from improved looks, the Philippine iteration also comes with more powerful engine options.
 The Toyota Hilux is available in 4x4 and 4x2 variants.
-In the Philippines, the Toyota Hilux is offered with diesel engines.
+In the Philippines, the pickup truck is offered with diesel engines.
 It is available with automatic or manual transmission depending on the variant.